 Let me re-quote Isa 53:4-5, highlighting two words:

-Isaiah 53:4 Surely he has borne our griefsNote the "yet we esteemed him...," in the second person, not "God esteemed him...."
+Isaiah 53:4 Surely he has borne our griefsNote the "yet we esteemed him...," in the first person plural, not "God esteemed him...."
 Jesus is, was, and always will be God.
 So what do we say?
 That God smote Jesus, that God smote God, that Jesus smote Jesus, or that Jesus smote God?

 and carried our sorrows;